ElenaBerettaVu/ThesisProject/README.md

    - *Introduction*: define subsections for background, problem definition, and research objectives
    - *Methodology*: include subsections like data acquisition, preprocessing, model design, and evaluation metrics

-   **Paragraph-level planning**: For each subsection, jot down the main points you want to cover, the arguments to make, or the evidence to present.
+   **Paragraph-level planning**: for each subsection, jot down the main points you want to cover, the arguments to make, or the evidence to present.
 This detailed planning ensures that your writing has direction and purpose 📑

-3. **Update regularly**: 🔄 Add notes, comments, and draft sections as your research progresses.
+3. **Update regularly**: 🔄 add notes, comments, and draft sections as your research progresses.
 For instance:
-   - Write the *Introduction* as you refine your research questions.
+   - Write the *Introduction* as you refine your research questions
-   - Expand the *Methodology* while designing and implementing experiments.
+   - Expand the *Methodology* while designing and implementing experiments
-   - Draft the *Results* section as you analyze data, noting key findings immediately.
+   - Draft the *Results* section as you analyze data, noting key findings immediately

-4. **Iterate**: 🔁 Submit drafts for feedback early and often.
-Don’t aim for perfection; instead, focus on refining through feedback and revisions
+4. **Iterate**: 🔁 submit drafts for feedback early and often. **Don’t aim for perfection**; instead, focus on refining through feedback and revisions

 By integrating writing into your research process and detailing your outline thoroughly, you will develop a stronger understanding of your work and reduce stress during the final stages of your thesis 🌟